RichardHightower/parsers-in-java/README.md

 12/15/2013

 This just in from the Gatling guy from France (a.k.a.
 Stephane).
+So not just the fastest, but independenty verified. :)
 ```
 Benchmark                               Mode Thr     Count  Sec         Mean   Mean error    Units
 1  BoonCharArrayBenchmark.roundRobin      thrpt  16        10    1   810895,127   102746,330    ops/s